ForeverBlue816/WaveFormer/README.md

 This is the official PyTorch implementation of the paper **"WaveFormer: A Lightweight Transformer Model for sEMG-based Gesture Recognition"**.

-WaveFormer is a lightweight transformer-based architecture specifically tailored for surface electromyographic (sEMG) gesture recognition. [cite_start]Traditional deep learning models are often too large and computationally expensive for deployment on resource-constrained embedded systems[cite: 5]. [cite_start]Our work addresses this challenge, demonstrating that careful architectural design can eliminate the traditional trade-off between model size and accuracy[cite: 246].
+WaveFormer is a lightweight transformer-based architecture specifically tailored for surface electromyographic (sEMG) gesture recognition.
+Traditional deep learning models are often too large and computationally expensive for deployment on resource-constrained embedded systems.
+Our work addresses this challenge, demonstrating that careful architectural design can eliminate the traditional trade-off between model size and accuracy.

 ## ✨ Key Features

-* [cite_start]**Lightweight Design**: With only **3.1 million parameters**, the model is perfectly suited for wearable devices and embedded systems with limited computational power[cite: 9, 31].
+* **Lightweight Design**: With only **3.1 million parameters**, the model is perfectly suited for wearable devices and embedded systems with limited computational power.
-* [cite_start]**Innovative WaveletConv Module**: Introduces a novel learnable wavelet transform that adaptively integrates time-domain and frequency-domain features to enhance feature extraction[cite: 7, 30]. [cite_start]It uses depthwise separable convolutions to ensure both efficiency and compactness[cite: 8].
+* **Innovative WaveletConv Module**: Introduces a novel learnable wavelet transform that adaptively integrates time-domain and frequency-domain features to enhance feature extraction.
+It uses depthwise separable convolutions to ensure both efficiency and compactness.
-* [cite_start]**Efficient Transformer Architecture**: Employs efficient Transformer blocks with Rotary Positional Embedding (RoPE) to effectively capture long-range dependencies in the sEMG signals[cite: 27, 60].
+* **Efficient Transformer Architecture**: Employs efficient Transformer blocks with Rotary Positional Embedding (RoPE) to effectively capture long-range dependencies in the sEMG signals.
-* [cite_start]**State-of-the-Art Performance**: Achieves SOTA performance on multiple public sEMG datasets, outperforming much larger foundation models and other lightweight architectures[cite: 32, 195].
+* **State-of-the-Art Performance**: Achieves SOTA performance on multiple public sEMG datasets, outperforming much larger foundation models and other lightweight architectures.
-    * [cite_start]**95%** classification accuracy on the EPN612 dataset[cite: 9, 33].
+    * **95%** classification accuracy on the EPN612 dataset.
-    * [cite_start]**81.93%** accuracy on the challenging Ninapro DB6 inter-session protocol[cite: 33, 212].
+    * **81.93%** accuracy on the challenging Ninapro DB6 inter-session protocol.
-* [cite_start]**Real-Time Inference**: Achieves an inference latency of just **6.75 ms** per sample on a standard CPU (Intel Core i7-11800H) with INT8 quantization, making it ideal for real-time applications[cite: 10, 241, 247].
+* **Real-Time Inference**: Achieves an inference latency of just **6.75 ms** per sample on a standard CPU (Intel Core i7-11800H) with INT8 quantization, making it ideal for real-time applications.

 ## 🔬 Model Architecture